SatoruMuto/CarND-Advanced-Lane-Lines-master/writeup.md

 #### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?

 In order to find lane line pixcels, I have used slinding window serch method.
-This method

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:
+Basically I split y axis to 9 reasion, and find 1st and 2nd peak of each reasion by histgram, those 2 peaks should be good indicater of x-position of 2 lane lines.

+Then I used numpy polyfit function to get 2nd order polynominal.

 ![](./image_file/filtered_warped_image.PNG?raw=true)

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.